 - i.
 A pre-motion conference is required prior to the filing of any motion, except motions with a jurisdictional time limit as provided by the Federal Rules of Appellate Procedure, post-judgment motions, motions brought on by order to show cause, motions for reargument or reconsideration, motions by incarcerated pro se litigants, motions for admission pro hac vice, motions for attorneys' fees, motions for remand, motions to appoint lead plaintiff and lead defense counsel in securities class actions, objections to magistrate judges' rulings, motions for sanctions, motions for reduction of sentence, in forma pauperis motions, and petitions to confirm or compel arbitration. - ii.
 To arrange a pre-motion conference, the movant shall e-mail a letter to the Court, normally not exceeding five pages, setting forth the basis for the anticipated motion.
 Opposition letters, normally not exceeding five pages, shall be submitted within five business days after receipt of the movant's letter.
-The parties must also comply with the special rules set forth below for motions to dismiss or for summary judgment.
-Thereafter, the Court will notify the parties of the conference date. - Transmittal of a pre-motion letter for a proposed motion under Federal Rule of Civil Procedure 12(b) stays the time to answer or move to dismiss until further order of the Court.
+Thereafter, the Court will notify the parties of the conference date. - iii.
+Transmittal of a pre-motion letter for a proposed motion under Federal Rule of Civil Procedure 12(b) stays the time to answer or move to dismiss until further order of the Court.